Railway Level Crossings

 User-worked Crossing:- A level crossing where the user operates the crossing gates or barriers themselves.

 AOCL:- Automatic open crossings, locally monitored, are equipped with road traffic light signals, but barriers are not provided.
 An audible warning is provided for pedestrians.
-New AOCL are not permitted by GI/RT7011.
+New AOCL is not permitted by GI/RT7011.

 Active visible warnings:- Where direct observation of approaching trains at a crossing for use by railway staff is inadequate for the safety of users, warning indicators, in the form of a white light shall be provided.